Zofran Birth Defects

 - Fetal death (related to birth defect)

-If you or a member of your family was diagnosed with a birth defect after the mother took Zofran during her pregnancy, you can share the details with our Zofran attorney here and get a case evaluation at no charge.
-You may be entitled to significant compensation.
+If you or a member of your family had a birth defect after the mother took Zofran during her pregnancy, you can share the details and get a case evaluation at no charge.
+You may have entitlement to significant compensation.

 ILLEGAL MARKETING OF ZOFRAN

 In 2012, GlaxoSmithKline, entered into settlement negotiations with the U.S. Department of Justice for illegal marketing practices of pharmaceutical drugs, including marketing used for Zofran for use with pregnant women, according to court documents (U.S. District Court of Massachusetts, LeClair v.
 GlaxoSmithKline LLC, Case 1:15-cv-10429).

 Taken prenatally, Zofran has allegedly led to infant defects and side effects damaging to the baby.
 Patients prescribed the medication was not aware of the risks.
 So, Zofran patients may qualify for significant settlement compensation if the claims are found to have merit in court or if a settlement is reached.